Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :widths: 15 40 10 35

     *version*, "The current version of the VIN™.", 0.1.0, "Do not modify."
-    *config_name*, The name of the VIN™’s configuration file., "default_config, Default value or user-defined."
+    *config_name*, The name of the VIN™’s configuration file., "default_config", Default value or user-defined."
     *bootstrap_ip*, The bootstrap node’s IP address., 0.0.0.0, "Default value or user-defined."
     *bootstrap_port*, The port for node-to-bootstrap and bootstrap-to-node communications within the VIN™., 8000, "Default value or user-defined."
     *kademlia_port*, The port through which each VIN™ node communications bi-directionally with the Kademlia network., 8080, "Default value or user-defined."